kapozade/dotnet-api-template/templates/api/README.md

 docker compose up -d mysql
 ````

-<i>Note: Before running the below commands, be aware that those commands require `dotnet-ef` that should have already been installed globally. <br/>
+<i>Note: Before running below commands, be aware that those commands require `dotnet-ef` that should have already been installed globally. <br/>

-To install globally run the command => ```dotnet tool install --global dotnet-ef``` </i>
+To install globally run this command => ```dotnet tool install --global dotnet-ef``` </i>

 <br/>

 Change directory to Supreme.Infrastructure project folder.
-You should wait a few seconds until the database is up & running before running the commands below.
+You should wait a few seconds until the database is up & running before running commands below.
 Having up & running database, you can run below migration generation and db update statements on your CLI.

 ```bash